sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 * **L-Band**: Corrections are transmitted from a geosynchronous satellite.
 Coverage areas are limited to the US contiguous 48 states and the EU.
 This delivery method requires special equipment (see the [RTK Facet L-Band](https://www.sparkfun.com/products/20000) for more information).
 No cellular or internet connection is required.

 * **IP**: Corrections are transmitted over the internet.
-The RTK device will need access to a WiFi network.
-This is most commonly a hotspot on a cell phone so this delivery method is generally confined to areas with cellular and/or WiFi coverage.
+The RTK device will need access to a WiFi or Ethernet network.
+For WiFi, this is most commonly a hotspot on a cell phone so this delivery method is generally confined to areas with cellular and/or other WiFi coverage.

 ## Registration